 6. Fire Safety

 Fires are another common cause of work-related injuries, especially when working on HVAC systems.
 Proper training regarding the usage of fire extinguishers must be afforded to the HVAC personnel for their safety and those around them.
 Other fire safety guidelines include avoiding flames or sparks near flammable materials.
-Fire hazards can also be minimized if proper housekeeping is practiced so that there is minimum debris, a fire-safety hazard.
+Fire hazards can also be minimized if proper housekeeping is practiced so that there is minimal debris, a fire-safety hazard.

 7. Communication and Awareness